0xC0000054/sc4-more-building-styles/README.md

 residential and commercial zones to fit its chosen lot.
 This check box uses the reserved id value `0x3621731B`.

-## Kick Out Lower Wealth Check Box
+## Kick Out Lower Wealth Check Boxes

-The DLL supports an optional check box that allows the user to change whether the game will kick out lower wealth occupants when redeveloping.
+The DLL supports optional check boxes that allow the user to change whether the game will kick out lower wealth occupants when redeveloping.
+These check boxes come in two versions that have the opposite behavior when checked, the UI developer can pick which one to use.

+### Kick Out Lower Wealth Check Box

+This check box will allow the game to kick out lower wealth occupants when checked, and prevent that behavior when unchecked.
 This check box uses the reserved id value `0x100`.

+### No Kick Out Lower Wealth Check Box

+This check box will prevent the game from kicking out lower wealth occupants when checked, and allow that behavior when unchecked.
+This check box uses the reserved id value `0x101`.

 ## Cheat Codes